falnatsheh/EcoGallery/README.md

 ##Usage:

-1- You need to include 'EcoGallery' android library to your project.
+1- Include 'EcoGallery' android library to your project.
 (Eclipse project: properties -> Android -> Library - Add)

 2-  You could declare EcoGallery in the layout xml file, Example: